 Mexico City Location Review (Guest Post)

-Ok, so I've left a few things off the list.
+You'll notice that I've left out a few things in this post.
 Most notably, tourist attractions.
 Don't worry, there's more than enough of those in the city.
 Lonely Planet, TripAdvisor and Wikipedia will do a better job of explaining them than I could ever do.